Notice of Pesticide Applicator Certificate, Recertification and Examination Changes

 To recertify, an applicator must obtain 15 continuing education credits within their 5-year certification period.
 Some exceptions apply.

 One credit normally equals 1 hour of attending/participating in an information session, demonstration or course.
-The courses and credits must be approved by Alberta Environment and Parks (AEP).
+The courses and credits must be approved by the Alberta government.